 Landscaping commenced in April 2017 as part of an early package of works to redevelop the precinct.

-Once completed the landscaping will provide inviting open spaces and will represent the first major work in the Civic Hall’s surrounds since the installation of the skate park in 1993.
+The landscaping will provide inviting open spaces and will represent the first major work in the Civic Hall’s surrounds since the installation of the skate park in 1993.

 The works involve: